-Valheim has taken the survival game space by storm recently, breaking new concurrent player records every few days.
+Valheim took the survival game space by storm upon its release, breaking new concurrent player records every few days for quite some time.
 A lot of the appeal comes down to how easily you can set up your own Valheim dedicated server and play together with your friends.

 This Valheim dedicated server hosting walkthrough will explain how to turn your current world into a dedicated server, how to port-forward and allow ports through your firewall, how to make yourself admin, and how your friends can join your game once it's set up.

 - How to set up a Valheim dedicated server